bonitasoft/bonita-doc/md/rest-api-extensions.md

 1. In the **Development** menu, choose **REST API Extension** \> **Deploy...**
 1. Select the userInformationRestAPIExension REST API extension.
 1. Click on **Deploy** button.
 1. In the coolbar, click the **Portal** icon.
-This opens the Bonita BPM Portal in your browser.
+This opens the Bonita Portal in your browser.
 1. In the Portal, change to the **Administrator** profile.
 1. Go to the **Resources** tab, and check that the User information REST API extension is in the list of REST API extension resources.